Autism Spectrum Disorder in Marriage

 - ASD partners tend to see everything concretely.
 They see things in black and white and may have clear moral beliefs and a strong sense of social justice.

-- The ASD partner may be oblivious to the frustrated NT partner in the marriage.
+- The ASD spouse may be oblivious to the frustrated neurotypical (NT) partner in the marriage.
 The ASD is unaware that communication and romance could greatly improve through changes in behavior and routines.

 Problems in Marriages

 Problems arise in all marriages, but marriages between ASD and neurotypical (NT) partners are particularly challenging.
 A neurotypical person is one who relates or shows typical neurological behavior and development.
 The following are essential elements for sustaining the NT’s personal well-being:

 - Support for NTs by other NTs.
 Support can come from people who are familiar with Autism.